The Must-Dos in Hamilton: The Hub of the Waikato Region

 Situated on the banks of New Zealand’s longest river, Hamilton is a picturesque city brimming with arts, shopping and dining!
 It’s the metropolitan hub of the North Island Waikato region offering a wealth of city and outdoor experience.
 Enjoy the river along a cycle trail, at the award-winning Hamilton Gardens or on a river cruise.
 Catch one of the national events taking place here every year or just enjoy a casual quick visit to one of the museums.
 The city also makes an idyllic base for exploring the regional highlights, from the Middle-earth magic of Hobbiton to the glowworm spectacle of the Waitomo Caves.
 There are so many possibilities, which we’ll guide you through with this list of things to do in Hamilton!

 2. Visit the Waikato Museum

 Delve into the history and culture of the Waikato region at the fantastic Waikato Museum.
 The museum has an ever-changing schedule of exhibitions focussing on the rich Maori heritage of the area, as well as displaying local art.
-The museum is a fantastic option for kids too, with dedicated kids exhibitions and learning zones.
-The Waikato Museum is free-entry and is one of the activities you can rely on on a rainy day in Hamilton.
+It is a fantastic option for kids too, with dedicated kids exhibitions and learning zones.
+What’s more, the Waikato Museum is free-entry and is one of the activities you can rely on on a rainy day in Hamilton.

 4. Cycle or Walk Alongside the Waikato River

 Hamilton sits on the banks of New Zealand’s longest river, the Waikato River.
 To make the most of the spectacular river scenery there is an expansive walk and cycle trail following the river.
 Walks along the river are well signposted from the city.
 Or hire a bike to do the Te Awa River Ride, spanning 70km (43 miles) from Ngaruawahia in the north to Lake Karapiro in the south.
 Find out more in our guide to Mountain Biking in Waikato.